suhock/php-dependency-injection/README.md

 ```

 In the example above, the container will first attempt to resolve an instance of
 `HttpClient`.
-If it succeeds, it will check see
+If it succeeds, it will check whether that instance is also
+`Serializable` and, if so, provide it.
+Otherwise, it will attempt to resolve
+`Serializable` and check whether that instance is also an `HttpClient`.
+If
+neither candidate satisfies both types, it will throw a
+`ParameterResolutionException`.

 ## Appendix